Everyone should have some form of backup stove to meet their needs during an emergency or SHTF situation.

 Is it just for cooking, or will you be heating water for cleaning and other uses?

-For a long-term emergency, having a stove capable of addressing needs like warmth and hot water is important.
+For a long-term emergency, having a stove capable of addressing needs like warmth and hot water is essential.

-Of course, size and portability are very important too!
+Of course, size and portability are significant too!

 A small stove can provide cooking and hot water when bugging out or on the trail if it is just you and one other person.